Anurag-spec1/Anurag_spec1/README.md

 # 💫 About Me:
-I am Anurag Shrivastav, a first-year B.Tech CSE student with expertise in Android development using Kotlin, PHP, and Firebase.
+I am Anurag Shrivastav, a first-year B.Tech CSE student with expertise in Android development using Kotlin, SpringBoot, and Firebase.
 As a tech member of my college’s E-cell club, I actively build advanced Android apps.

 ## 🌐 Socials: